RussHewgill/unjosefizer/README.md

 Unjosefizer is a Rust application that will load a `.3mf` file saved by Bambu Studio/Orca Slicer, and convert it to a `.3mf` that can be read by Prusaslicer, while maintaining the MMU painting.

+Has since become a general purpose `.3mf` manipulation utility.

+## Caveats

+- **Do not use on files you haven't backed up!**

-## Update v0.2
+## Usage

-Prusaslicer has since added this function, so I decided to do something else that they can't:
+### Paint instancing

+Bambu studio/Orca don't have instancing like Prusaslicer, so this aims to mimic that.

+- Save a `.3mf` with Bambu/Orca that contains multiple identical objects with different painting
+- Load the file in the "Paint Instancing" tab
+- Choose an object to copy the paint from (You may want to rename the object in the slicer)
+- Choose one or more objects to copy the paint onto
+- Click "Apply" and wait for the program to unfreeze.

 ### Splitting models without losing the painting

+Doesn't work with Bambu/Orca `.3mf` files for now.

-- to do this, use Prusaslicer to save a 3mf containing two copies of the model:
+- To do this, use Prusaslicer to save a 3mf containing two copies of the model:
   - One painted, that isn't split
   - One split, with no painting
 - Load the file and process it under the "Splitting" tab
 - The newly created file will contain the split model with the paint copied over

-## Caveats

-- **Do not use on files you haven't backed up!**
-- Essentially everything except meshes and MMU painting will be discarded

-## Use
+### 3mf converting

 - Run the program
 - Choose an output folder